Ayc0/proposal-object-iterator/README.md

 - `obj`\
   An object.
 - `callbackFn`\
-  A function to execute for each element in the array.
+  A function to execute for each entry in the object.
 Its return value is discarded.
 The function is called with the following arguments:
   - `value`\
     The current value of the entry being processed in the object.
   - `key`\